-This article presents a new approach to the ANN modeling of bacterial growth; using Neural Network models based on Product Units (PUNN) instead of on sigmoidal units (MLP) of kinetic parameters (lag-time, growth rate and maximum population density) of Leuconostoc mesenteroides and those factors affecting their growth such as storage temperature, pH, NaCl, and NaNO2 concentrations under anaerobic conditions.
+This paper presents a new approach to the ANN modelling of bacterial growth; using Neural Network models based on Product Units (PUNN) instead of on sigmoidal units (MLP) of kinetic parameters (lag-time, growth rate and maximum population density) of Leuconostoc mesenteroides and those factors affecting their growth such as storage temperature, pH, NaCl and NaNO2 concentrations under anaerobic conditions.

-Materials and Methods

-Experimental data
+Material and methods Experimental data

-The specific growth rate (Gr), lag-time (Lag), and maximum population density (yEnd) data of L. mesenteroides subsp. mesenteroides ATCC 8293 (Spanish Collection of Strain Types, Valencia) were taken from Zurera-Cosano and others (2005).
+The specific growth rate (Gr), lag-time (Lag) and maximum population density (yEnd) data of Leuconostoc mesenteroides subsp. mesenteroides ATCC 8293 (Spanish Collection of Strain Types, Valencia) were taken from Zurera-Cosano and others (2005).

-A Central Composite Design (CCD) was used, incorporating the following variables and levels: temperature (10.5 °C, 14 °C, 17.5 °C, 21 °C, and 24.5 °C), pH (5.5, 6, 6.5, 7, and 7.5), concentrations of sodium chloride (0.25%, 1.75%, 3.25%, 4.75%, and 6.25%) and concentrations of sodium nitrite (0, 50, 100, 150, and 200 ppm) under anaerobic conditions shown in Table 1.
-Each of the 25 different factor combinations thus obtained was replicated 7 times, and 6 center point replications were performed to estimate experimental variance.
+A Central Composite Design (CCD) was employed, incorporating the following variables and levels: temperature (10.5, 14, 17.5, 21 and 24.5°C), pH (5.5, 6, 6.5, 7 and 7.5), concentrations of sodium chloride (0.25, 1.75, 3.25, 4.75 and 6.25 %) and concentrations of sodium nitrite (0, 50, 100, 150, and 200 ppm) under anaerobic conditions shown in Table 1.
+Each of the 25 different factor combinations thus obtained was replicated seven times, and six center point replications were performed to estimate experimental variance.